BINAYKUMAR943/binay_portfolio/README.md

 ## I am working on including some of my major data science projects in the portolio which is missing from it.
 It will be available by end of this week.
-Sorry for Inconvenience.
+I am extremly sorry for inconvenience.
 <!--
 [Project 1: Classification of Loan using 4 differerent classification models](https://github.com/BINAYKUMAR943/Machine-Learning-with-python)